izdwuut/gog-picker/README.md

 # Gift of Games Picker for Reddit

-An utility (and a bot, too!) that picks a winner of [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawings in accordance with subreddit [rules](https://www.reddit.com/r/GiftofGames/wiki/rules).
+An utility (and a bot, too!) that picks the winner of [r/GiftofGames](https://www.reddit.com/r/GiftofGames) drawings in accordance with the subreddit's [rules](https://www.reddit.com/r/GiftofGames/wiki/rules).
 [The latest release](https://github.com/izdwuut/gog-picker/releases/tag/v0.1.0-beta) is sluggish but works more often than not.
-The script uses [random.org](https://www.random.org/)'s API to select a winner.
+The script uses [random.org](https://www.random.org/)'s API to select the winner.

 The GoG Picker works with Steam giveaways only.

 As of now, the picker does not implement any throttling, so APIs query limits can be easily exceeded.
 Please keep this in mind!
-Cache to improve execution time may also be implemented in the future.
+In the future, cache may be implemented to improve execution time.

 # Usage